Get the care you deserve.

 Transforming mental health care

-At Aligning Lotus Counseling, we are dedicated to transforming mental health care by combining evidence-based therapies with a deeply personalized approach.
-We provide flexible, accessible support that fits seamlessly into your life.
-Our focus is on a holistic understanding of your well-being, addressing not just psychological but also physical and social aspects of health.
-By emphasizing collaboration and tailoring treatment to your unique needs and strengths, we strive to empower you on your journey to better mental health.
-Our goal is to create a supportive, safe, non-judgmental environment where you feel understood, valued, and equipped to achieve lasting positive change.
+I am dedicated to transforming mental health care by combining evidence-based therapies with a deeply personalized approach.
+I provide flexible, accessible support that fits seamlessly into your life.
+My focus is on a holistic understanding of your well-being, addressing not just psychological but also physical and social aspects of health.
+By emphasizing collaboration and tailoring treatment to your unique needs and strengths, I strive to empower you on your journey to better mental health.
+My goal is to create a supportive, safe, non-judgmental environment where you feel understood, valued, and equipped to achieve lasting positive change.

 Cognitive Behavioral Therapy (CBT)